Should You Buy Gold?

 If you look at historical gold prices, you'll find that the price of gold shot up dramatically in the 2000s.
 In 2008, the price of gold varied from around $720 an ounce to over $1,000 an ounce.
 As the economy sunk further into the recession, gold prices soared to around $1,888 in 2011 due to investor sentiment and demand.
 By April 2020, gold prices declined slightly from where they were almost a decade earlier but continued to perform well in the midst of an economic downturn.

 Something similar happened in the late 1970s.
 After the price increase in the '70s, gold spent the next 20 years declining in value before going back up around 2000.
-After the recent dramatic increases in the price of gold, it is entirely possible it will once again languish for a considerable length of time.
-While languishing, your gold investment would not be producing any interest or dividends.
+During the pandemic crisis, demand for gold surged, and the price of gold increased.
+Investors couldn't be certain at that time whether the increase would continue or not because it is equally possible that the trend could continue or the price would once again languish for a considerable length of time.
+While languishing, any gold investment would not produce any interest or dividends.

 What Form of Gold Is the Right Investment for You?